robertvunabandi/mit-course-match/docs/DesignFormat.md

   - After learning how to best train this, I will then need to figure out how to either use tensorflow to train the model or create it from scratch.
   - **Is this a recommender system though?** Should think carefully about that.
 Another way to do this may be possible.
   - [Google Cloud Guide](https://cloud.google.com/solutions/machine-learning/recommendation-system-tensorflow-overview)
+  - If the number of questions is limited, then this will not be a recommender system.
 - We need to maintain state of the user.
 Therefore, we'd need to probably have users sign up.
 Signing up sucks.
   - That implies storing credentials in a database.
 That can be a hassle.
     - Well this is not that bad since we already needed a database to store the questions.